lmkr/cpncourse/README.md

-# concourse
+# CPN Course

-Coloured Petri Nets and CPN Tools Course
+Material for course on Coloured Petri Nets and CPN Tools Course